YarinQuapi/YarinQuapi/README.md

 <br />

 ### My versioning way
-D -> Development state, a very unstable, insecure, buggy as hell development version. most of the times private and unaccessable to the public. <br />
+D -> Development state, a very unstable, insecure, buggy as hell development version. most of the times private and inaccessable to the public. <br />
 A -> Alpha state, untested version, a f*** ton of bugs<br/>
 B -> Beta state, a more tested version, a bit less than a f*** ton of bugs<br/>
 R -> Release state, a public, tested, mostly bug-free version of the plugin/software.<br/>